By Andrew Lambe. 14th May 2014

-A director, as an officer of a company, has a duty to comply with his or her obligations under the Companies Acts and to ensure that the requirements of the Companies Acts are complied with by the company.
+A director of an Irish Company, as an officer of a company, has a duty to comply with his or her obligations under the Companies Acts and to ensure that the requirements of the Companies Acts are complied with by the company.
 A director is in breach of this duty where they authorise or permit a default to take place.
 These duties can be summarised as follows:

 Duty to Maintain Proper Books of account and prepare annual statements

 Generally, companies (and by extension directors) are required to prepare accounts on an annual basis.
 Large companies and holding/subsidiary companies need to get audited accounts prepared.
 All sales and purchase invoices should be kept for a period of 6 years.
 They also have duties to make certain returns to the Revenue Commissioners such as corporation tax returns, VAT returns, P35 returns.